undead404/IoTDrone/README.md

 ### pymavlink

-The most straightforward way to use MAVLink in Python is by [pymavlink|https://pypi.python.org/pypi/pymavlink].
+The most straightforward way to use MAVLink in Python is by pymavlink.
 But it has wrappers.

 ### MAVProxy